viktor-begun/Data_Analyst_Data_Visualization/readme.md

 ## Summary of Findings

-> Summarize all of your findings from your exploration here, whether you plan on bringing them into your explanatory presentation or not.

 - There is a difference between the scores for different genders on average, however the individual differences within a gender are larger.
 <img src="math_read_science_box.png" width="100%">